-On August 1st, 2018, an Ebola outbreak was declared in Eastern DR Congo.
+On 1st of August 2018, an Ebola outbreak was declared in Eastern DR Congo.

-This is the 10th Ebola outbreak in DR Congo, declared just one week after the ninth was declared over 2,500km (1,553.43 miles) west in Equateur Province, adding to an already challenging humanitarian situation in the country.
+This is the 10th outbreak in DR Congo, declared just one week after the ninth outbreak was declared over 2500km west in Equateur Province, adding to an already challenging humanitarian situation in the country.

 The current Ebola outbreak started just north of Beni.
 The shaded, dark green areas are where Medair works.

-Medair supports over 60 health facilities in Eastern DR Congo, with Health, Nutrition, Water, Sanitation & Hygiene (WASH), and related interventions.
+Medair supports over 60 health facilities in Eastern DR Congo, with Health, Nutrition, and Water, Sanitation and Hygiene (WASH) and related interventions.

-Our first priority is to ensure suspected Ebola cases can be safely identified, isolated and referred at these health centers, in order to:
+Our first priority is to ensure that suspected Ebola cases can be safely identified, isolated and referred at these health centres, in order to:

 Ensure suspected Ebola patients receive timely care